 Ark.
-Nat’l Guard enlists 250 for America’s 250th birthday
+Nat’l Guard Enlists 250 For America’s 250th Birthday

 |0

 This work, Ark.
-Nat’l Guard enlists 250 for America’s 250th birthday, by John Oldham, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Nat’l Guard Enlists 250 For America’s 250th Birthday, by 1SG Jim Heuston, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.